Gatsby Computational Neuroscience Unit

 The Gatsby Computational Neuroscience Unit was created at University College London (UCL) in July 1998, funded by the Gatsby Charitable Foundation .
-The Unit consists of five faculty members, about ten post-doctoral researchers, about fifteen research students and four support staff.
+The Unit consists of five faculty members, about ten post-doctoral researchers, about fifteen research students and five support staff.

 The research objectives of the Gatsby Unit are to study neural computational theories of perception and action in neural and machine systems, with an emphasis on learning.
 The research activity of the Unit is overseen by a Scientific Advisory Board.
 The Unit's teaching activities are centered on an innovative four-year PhD programme in Computational Neuroscience and Machine Learning.